Ninth District Manufacturing Business Conditions Survey Methodology – November 2011

-Of the approximately 16,500 Ninth District manufacturers, a stratified random sample of 2,435 businesses was drawn from the population.
+A stratified random sample of 2,642 businesses was drawn from the population of approximately 16,600 Ninth District manufacturers.
 For each state except Minnesota (see note below), the population was stratified based on employment size; the sample includes 100 percent of establishments with more than 49 employees, 20 percent with 5 to 49 employees and 3 percent with fewer than 5 employees.

 A postcard survey was mailed to each of the selected businesses.
-The mailing was sent on Nov.
-3 (post election), and a second mailing was sent in mid-November to Minnesota businesses that did not respond to the first mailing.
+The mailing was sent in early November, and a second mailing was sent in mid November to businesses that did not respond to the first mailing.
 A cutoff for survey responses was Nov.
-30. A total of 478 usable surveys were received, for a response rate of 20 percent.
-Of the usable surveys, 55 were from manufacturers indicating that their specific location had no manufacturing on site.
+30. A total of 474 usable surveys were received, for a response rate of 20 percent.
+Of the usable surveys, 83 were from manufacturers indicating that their specific location had no manufacturing on site.

 Survey results were tabulated for all manufacturers.
 The confidence interval for sampling error was calculated.
 The 95 percent confidence interval for the table of results for all manufacturers is plus or minus 4.4 percentage points.
 Results are also subject to errors introduced by other factors, such as the wording of questions and differences between survey respondents and nonrespondents.